Welcome to the A to Z of Bonsai.

 (Send Image) |

-FERTILIZER - LIQUID - Acts more quickly than solids but heavy rain can flush it through the soil quite quickly, so not giving the plant time to absorb the nutrients.
+FERTILIZER - LIQUID - Acts more quickly than solids but heavy rain can FLUSH it through the soil quite quickly, so not giving the plant tiME to absorb the nutrients.

 |